 RESPONSE

-The Free Free beam is divided into 6 elements and a unit force F=1000 Newton is applied to the second node as shown in the fig.13.The response of the 4th node as a function of time is shown in fig 13
+The Free Free beam is divided into 6 elements and a unit force F=1000 Newton is applied to the fourth node as shown in the fig.13.
+Eventhough the loading is static due the inertial effect the system undergoes an oscillatory behaviour.
+The response of the 4th node as a function of time is shown in fig 13.

 Fig 13.
-A free-free beam with 1000 Newton force at the second node
+A free-free beam with 1000 Newton force at the 4th node

-Fig 14.Response of the 4th as a function of time
+Fig 14.Response of the 4th node as a function of time

-EVALUATION OF ABOVE USING ANSYS SOFTWARE
+Analysis of the system USING SOFTWARE PACKAGE

-To validate the above results, we tried it out in Mechanical APDL.
-Parameters and conditions of beam considered here are the same as above.We considered the beam 3 node 189.
+To validate the natural frequency , we modelled the system using Ansys Mechanical APDL.
+Parameters and conditions of beam considered here are the same as above.We considered the 3 noded beam element 189.

-UNIFORM BEAM
+RESULTS FOR UNIFORM BEAM

-The parameters of the uniform beam considered here is same as in Tabel 1
+The parameters of the uniform beam considered here is same as in Tabel 1.

-The natural frequencies obtained for the uniform beam under Free-Free condition is noted down in Table 9.
+The natural frequencies obtained for the uniform beam under Free-Free condition are shown in Table 9.
 Free-Free boundary conditions are applied at the ends.